There are several breeds of dogs that have long ears and this includes Cocker spaniels and the other spaniel breeds.

 There is a very simple reason why Cocker spaniels have long ears and it is nothing to do with hearing.

 Cocker spaniels have long ears to help them with scent.
 Long ears help to capture scent particles when the dog is running and hunting.
 The movement and action of the ears move these scent particles towards the spaniel’s nose to help him to identify and locate quarry.
-As a hunting dog your spaniel’s ears are a vital part of his scenting toolkit.

 Why do some Cocker spaniels have longer ears than others?